ISRF Mid-Career Fellow 2019-20

-Jonathan Saha is Associate Professor of Southeast Asian History at the University of Leeds.
+Jonathan Saha is Associate Professor of South Asian History at Durham University.
 He completed his PhD at the School of Oriental and African Studies in 2010 and was previously Lecturer in Modern History at the University of Bristol.

 Jonathan specializes in the history of nineteenth and twentieth-century colonialism in Southeast Asia, focusing particularly on British Burma.
-His 2013 monograph Law, Disorder and the Colonial State looked at the history of corruption within the colonial state, exploring how the state was experienced and imagined in everyday life.
+His 2013 monograph Law, Disorder and the Colonial Statelooked at the history of corruption within the colonial state, exploring how the state was experienced and imagined in everyday life.
 In it he argued that corruption contributed to the maintenance of British rule and perpetuated racial divisions and gender ideologies.
-As well as corruption, he has published on crime, medicine and ‘madness’ in colonial Burma.
-He is currently finishing a project on the history of animals that uncovers the ways in which they shaped, and were shaped by, the colonization of Burma.
+He has recently published his second book, Colonizing Animals, which explores how British imperialism in Myanmar transformed relationships between humans and animals in the colony.
+It teases out the importance of animals to colonial rule, as well as the impact of imperialism on local ecologies.

 Over the last two decades histories of imperialism have been invigorated by studies of “circulation”.
 Through a focus on circulation the webs and networks that enabled flows of people, commodities and ideas around the world have been productively uncovered to reveal the geographies and global interconnections of European empires.
 Through this fellowship I will argue that the comparatively neglected, yet intimately linked, concept of “accumulation” can have a similar effect on the field.
 I will develop the concept from its roots in critical political economy so that, as well as the accumulation of capital, it can shed light on the accumulation of ideas, texts, and objects in empires.